tochman/reQuest_api/README.md

 {"errors"=>["You need to sign in or sign up before continuing."]}
 ```

-If a param, e.g. description is missing, you will get 422:
+If a param, e.g. description and reward is missing, you will get 422:

 ```
-{ message: 'Description can't be blank' }
+{ message: 'Description can't be blank and Reward can't be blank' }
 ```

 If a non-valid category is supplied you will get 422: